join me for a garden webinar

 ‘The presentation was beautiful.
 Excited for more!
 Thank you.’

-Now, no matter where you live, you can join me for a slide talk and a question session afterward.
-My fall 2017 lineup of classes includes a new webinar on gardening for the birds, and another on garden writing (not just for writers, but everyone).
-My most popular lecture, on making a 365-day garden, is back by demand, too, with topics like seed-catalog shopping and growing from seed to be added closer to catalog-drop time.
+NOW, no matter where you live, you can join me for a slide talk and a question session afterward.
+My winter 2018 lineup of classes includes with topics like seed-catalog shopping and growing from seed–get in on all the great sources and practical advice before you order a single packet!–and a webinar on gardening for the birds.
+Another is on garden writing (not just for writers, but everyone).
+My most popular lecture, on making a 365-day garden, is back by demand, too–another great way to begin 2018, with the resolve to extended you garden’s season at both ends, striving for beauty every day.

 for the birds: a garden webinar with margaret roach